hermangroup/docs/wallets/dashcore/interface.rst

 Window tab
 -----------------------

-This option contains options governing behavior of the Dash Core app window under Microsoft Windows.
+This option contains options governing behavior of the Historia Core app window under Microsoft Windows.

 .. figure:: img/window.png
    :scale: 50 %

-   The Window tab of the Dash Core Options dialog
+   The Window tab of the Historia Core Options dialog

 Hide tray icon
-  When this option is enabled, Dash Core will not display an icon in the system tray.
+  When this option is enabled, Historia Core will not display an icon in the system tray.
 This option cannot be selected at the same time as **Minimize to the tray instead of the taskbar**.

 Minimize to the tray instead of the taskbar
-  When this option is enabled and the Dash Core window is minimized, it will no longer appear in your taskbar as a running task.
-Instead, Dash Core will keep running in the background and can be re-opened from the Dash icon in the system tray (the area next to your system clock).
+  When this option is enabled and the Historia Core window is minimized, it will no longer appear in your taskbar as a running task.
+Instead, Historia Core will keep running in the background and can be re-opened from the Historia icon in the system tray (the area next to your system clock).
 This option cannot be selected at the same time as **Hide tray icon**.

 Minimize on close
-  When this option is enabled, clicking the X button in the top right corner of the window will cause Dash Core to minimize rather than close.
+  When this option is enabled, clicking the X button in the top right corner of the window will cause Historia Core to minimize rather than close.
   To completely close the app, select **File > Exit**.

 Display tab
 -----------------------

-This tab contains options relating to the appearance of the Dash Core app window.
+This tab contains options relating to the appearance of the Historia Core app window.

 .. figure:: img/display.png
    :scale: 50 %

-   The Display tab of the Dash Core Options dialog
+   The Display tab of the Historia Core Options dialog

 User interface language
   Select your preferred language from this drop-down menu.
-Changing the language requires you to restart the Dash Core app.
+Changing the language requires you to restart the Historia Core app.

 User interface theme
-  You can use this option to select a different theme governing the appearance of the Dash Core window.
-All functionality is identical under the different themes, although the default Dash-light theme is most recent and most likely to work without any display artifacts.
+  You can use this option to select a different theme governing the appearance of the Historia Core window.
+All functionality is identical under the different themes, although the default Historia-light theme is most recent and most likely to work without any display artifacts.

 Unit to show amounts in
-  This allows you to change the default unit of currency in Dash Core from DASH to mDASH, µDASH or duffs.
+  This allows you to change the default unit of currency in Historia Core from HISTORIA to mHISTORIA, µHISTORIA or duffs.
 Each unit shifts the decimal separator three places to the right.
-Duffs are the smallest unit into which Dash may be separated.
+Duffs are the smallest unit into which Historia may be separated.

 Decimal digits